-Overview of the Digital Equity Plan Requirements
+Overview of the Digital Equity Plan Components

-A State that receives funding from the State Digital Equity Planning Grant Program must submit to the Assistant Secretary a Digital Equity Plan that establishes the State's1 vision for digital equity in the context of its overarching strategy and goals.
-The Digital Equity Plan will be a key component of any application the State may later submit seeking a State Digital Equity Capacity grant.
-States' Digital Equity Plans need to be driven their broader policy goals that intentionally amplifies the objectives of stakeholders including Community Based Organizations (CBOs), regional government entities, and local government entities.
+A Territory that receives funding from the State Digital Equity Planning Grant Program may submit to the Assistant Secretary a Digital Equity Plan that establishes the Territory's1 vision for digital equity in the context of its overarching strategy and goals.
+The Digital Equity Plan will be a key component of any application the Territory may later submit seeking a State Digital Equity Capacity grant.

+Territory Digital Equity Plans need to be driven by their broader policy goals that intentionally amplify the objectives of stakeholders including Community Based Organizations (CBOs), regional government entities, and local government entities.